What is the Trans Intersex History Africa website about?

 What are your plans for the future?

 We will continue to expand the timeline by including new entries and expanding on existing ones in order to develop a comprehensive and accurate database of information by using research and by reaching out to organisations and individuals known to us.
-We do however acknowledge that there are many community members, organisations and activists on the continent unknown to us and we will include SEO development to reach them and others interested in our timeline organically online in our content creation, development of our social media presence, and developing a customisable mailing system which will allow us to tailor content and newsletters to reach subscribers as often as they choose to receive it.
+We do however acknowledge that there are many community members, organisations, groups and activists on the continent unknown to us and we will include SEO development to reach them and others interested in our timeline organically online in our content creation, development of our social media presence, and developing a customisable mailing system which will allow us to tailor content and newsletters to reach subscribers as often as they choose to receive it.

 Future developments will include the development of an art section where we plan to showcase and discuss art developed during the time frame that covers our timeline.
 We will be expanding our collection to include a selection of artists representing an array of genres and art mediums.
 One of the first releases of the art section will include a separate time line to showcase Gabrielle le Roux’s series Proudly African and Transgender.

 We are looking forward to sharing the early artwork of Robert Hamblin, including his series named Gender, and to release a private collection of photos by Prof Muholi that was previously given to a handful of trans activists and never seen in public before.
+We also plan to host a representation of the poetry and performance art by Neo Sinoxolo Musangi.

-Further website development will include a gallery of historical videos a well as hosting podcasts and live interviews with activists and other community members to remember events taking place during the early years of the African trans and intersex movement.
+Further website development will include a gallery of historical videos as well as hosting podcasts and live interviews with activists and other community members to remember events taking place during the early years of the African trans and intersex movement.